On the temporal tweezing of cavity solitons: The Full Model: Lugiato-Lefever Equation and Temporal Phase Modulation

-where $I_s = |v_s|^2$ is the intracavity background field intensity and $I_0 = |v_{\rm in}|^2$ is the holding beam intensity.
-Therefore, we obtain a steady state (implicit) solution
+where $I_0 \equiv |v_{\rm in}|^2$ is the holding beam intensity.

-dependent on the detuning $\Delta$ and holding beam power $v_{\rm in}$.
 For small detuning, $\Delta < \sqrt{3}$, Eq.~(\ref{steadystate2}) has only one solution for the the steady state $I_s$ given a specific holding beam power $v_{\rm in}$.
 For large detuning, $\Delta > \sqrt{3}$, there are three solutions for $I_s$ given a specific holding beam power $v_{\rm in}$.
 The homogeneous solution is bistable since two solutions are stable while the other solution is unstable.
-The transition between the states occurs through a pitchfork bifurcation.

 We follow the approach of Refs.~\cite{tweeze,firth96} to study the effect of phase-modulation of the holding field.
 The phase-modulation is imprinted into a constant holding beam which creates an effective potential necessary to attract, trap, and manipulate a CS.
 We assume a phase-modulation temporal profile $\phi(\tau)$ and rewrite the holding beam using